proot05/TimeSeriesForcasting/README.md

 For validation, data in the same form as the training data, but from a different sample, is utilized.
 The data is implemented as it would be in on-the-fly printer control, giving a rolling sequence length input window of data to the model.
 The window of data is resampled to have the same time step as the resampled training data and is normalized using the same zero mean and unit variance as the training data.
-The model is used to autoregressively make predictions a constant time into the future, 0.25 s is what it is currently set to and was used for the plots in the two update sections (various prediction times are evaluated in the [Discussion](#discussion) section).
+The model is used to autoregressively make predictions a constant time into the future, 0.25 s is what it is currently set to and was used for the plots in the two update sections (various prediction times are evaluated in the [Validation Discussion](#validation_discussion) section).
 If the time into the future to predict is not a multiple of the resampled time step, an extra autoregressive output is produced and the predicted point is linearly interpolated between the last two outputs.

 ## Run Instructions for Validation Sample